 Employees may access their personnel files directly to update their primary name.
 Go to http://ares.umd.edu/home/.
-Under "Payroll and Human Resources" select "Display/Update Personal Data."
-After logging on, you will see your "Payroll Name" which is your legal name.
+Under "Payroll and Human Resources," select "Display/Update Personal Data."
+After logging in, you will see your "Payroll Name" which is your legal name.
 This is the name that will appear on your payroll checks.
 You will need a legal change of name to change your payroll name (see above).
 You will also see "Primary Name."
 You may simply update your primary name in those fields.

-Students and employees, please note that the primary name in your personnel file will overwrite the primary name with the Registrar.
+Students and employees, please note that the primary name in your personnel file may overwrite the primary name with the Registrar.
 Therefore, if you are a student and you work or have ever worked for the university and still have a personnel file, you must make the change at http://ares.umd.edu/home/ and file a primary name change request with the Registrar in order for your primary name to appear on class rosters, etc.

 Your sex/gender marker does not appear on ID cards or transcripts, but might be seen by personnel in various databases.
 If your gender identity does not match the marker in University records, students may use this form to update their student record.
 Take the completed form to the Office of the Registrar (First Floor, Mitchell Building).
 Employees may update their gender identity directly by going to http://ares.umd.edu/home/.
 Under "Payroll and Human Resources," select "Display/Update Personal Data."
 Individuals who are both students and employees must update their information in both systems.